 Directly after giving birth, the mother dog should instinctively lick each of her puppies and if she doesn’t, this is an early sign she may reject them.

 Another clear sign of potential rejection is if you hear excessive cries from the litter.
-New born puppies only tend to cry when they’re hungry and if your dog is tending to and feeding them, they will be fairly quite most of the time – at least in the early stages.
+Newborn puppies only tend to cry when they’re hungry and if your dog is tending to and feeding them, they will be fairly quiet most of the time – at least in the early stages.

 In extreme cases, a mother may kill and even eat her puppies.
 This is obviously a situation you will wish to avoid and why monitoring your dog throughout the early stages is a good idea.

 There are a number of potential explanations as to why a mother dog would reject her litter of puppies, these include: